 Are farmers allowed to spread what they like on their fields?

-Yes, however, they have to comply with legislation that is enforced by the Environment Agency (EA).
-We investigate these problems and liaise with the EA and the farmer to ensure as little disturbance is caused as possible.
+Yes, however, they have to comply with legislation which, the Environment Agency enforces.
+We investigate these problems and liaise with the Environment Agency and the farmer to ensure as little disturbance is caused as possible.
 Also, they should not cause a statutory nuisance.

 Do you have any information on the local Air Quality?